Skip to main content

 2. Specialist husbandry.
 Ten or more for the colour to settle.
 Six is the absolute floor.
 Below that they wash out and hide.

 3. Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-• 1.Keeping only three or four cardinals in a small bright tank.
+• 2.Keeping only three or four cardinals in a small bright tank.
 They lose colour and hide, especially in harder water.

-• 2.Mixing with mollies, swordtails, or hard-water African cichlids without a split-tank or compromise plan.
+• 3.Mixing with mollies, swordtails, or hard-water African cichlids without a split-tank or compromise plan.

-• 3.More sensitive than neons.
+• 4.More sensitive than neons.
 They want a tank that has been running three months or more, with soft acidic water that does not drift week to week.

 About this species